What Happens To Your Body After A Breakup, According To Experts

 You Could Feel Some Withdrawal Symptoms

-Licensed psychologist Dr. Wyatt Fisher explains that the brain releases surges of dopamine and oxytocin when in love, which light up the brain's reward center (similar to cocaine).
+According to Dr. Wyatt Fisher, Psy.D., a licensed psychologist and creator of the Total Marriage Refresh marriage retreat, explains that the brain releases surges of dopamine and oxytocin when in love, which light up the brain's reward center (similar to cocaine).
 This chemical neuro-illumination is due to all that emotional and physical intimacy experienced in relationships, which all feels super great.
 So what happens when we fall out of love?

 "When a couple goes through a breakup, the brain experiences massive withdrawal symptoms almost identical to a heroin addict quitting cold turkey," says Dr. Fisher.
 Right, but people usually go through intensive hospitalization for that.
 However, Dr. Fisher says you can do it sans hospital gown.
 "After a breakup, people should expect withdrawal symptoms for roughly six months and increase their self-care and social support during this season."
 Of course, you should always seek professional help if things feel too out of hand.